Treats infections caused by bacteria. This medicine is an antibiotic.

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Ringing or roaring sounds in your ears.
+- Ringing or roaring sound in your ears, or other hearing changes

 If you notice these less serious side effects, talk with your doctor: